cosmos/ibc/spec/ics-026-relayer-module/README.md

 ### Motivation

-The default IBC handler uses a receiver call pattern, where modules must individually call the IBC handler in order to start handshakes, accept handshakes, send and receive packets, etc. This is flexible and simple (see [Design Patterns](../../ibc/5_IBC_DESIGN_PATTERNS.md)) but is a bit tricky to understand and may require extra work on the part of relayer processes, who must track the state of many modules.
+The default IBC handler uses a receiver call pattern, where modules must individually call the IBC handler in order to bind to ports, start handshakes, accept handshakes, send and receive packets, etc. This is flexible and simple (see [Design Patterns](../../ibc/5_IBC_DESIGN_PATTERNS.md)) but is a bit tricky to understand and may require extra work on the part of relayer processes, who must track the state of many modules.
 This standard describes an IBC "relayer module" to automate most common functionality, route packets, and simplify the task of relayers.

 ### Definitions